 Martha R. Green, Ph.D. serves as Program Coordinator for Public Partnerships & Outreach, Office of the Provost, Texas A&M University.
 Dr. Green holds a BA in English and History from the University of Texas at Austin, a M.Ed. in Educational Technology, and a Ph.D. in Educational Psychology from Texas A&M University.
 She is responsible for development and implementation of continuing professional education programs for K-12 teachers and for supporting faculty initiatives related to K-12 education.
 Dr. Green’s research focus is the effective implementation of digital technology to teach the writing process and develop critical thinking and problem-solving in mathematics.
 Dr. Green and the Public Partnership & Outreach collaborated with the Department of Philosophy and College of Liberal Arts to present the first Philosophy for Children workshop in October, 2015.
 She has been associated with the P4CTexas program from its beginning, assisting in the implementation of teacher workshops and the Aggie School of Athens Summer Philosophy Camp.

-Patrick Anderson is a Ph.D.
-Student in the Department of Philosophy at Texas A&M University.
+Patrick Anderson received his Ph.D. in Philosophy at Texas A&M University.
 His primary areas of research are Africana Philosophy, Social-Political philosophy, and American intellectual history.
 In the past, he has taught P4C classes in local high schools, and he is returning to the P4C Aggie School of Athens Summer Camp as an instructor for the second year.

 Desirae Embree is a Ph.D. candidate in the Department of English at Texas A&M University where she studies gender and sexuality in film and other media.
 She has been a Graduate Research Assistant with the P4CTexas program since 2016, where she manages the website and social media presence.
 Additionally, she served as a camp counselor for the Aggie School of Athens Summer Camp since its inception in 2016.